Veterans

 The 41st spent 45 months overseas (longer than any other Division), and earned the title of "Jungleers".
 The 41st Division left for Australia in March of 1942.
 Elements of the division landed January 23, 1943 in Dobodura, New Guinea.
 On the Island of Biak (May 27, 1944) the American Forces fought the first tank battle of the war against the Japanese destroying seven without loss.
 The division also fought in the Philippines (January 9, 1945) and fought on Palawan and Sulu Archipelago (March 10, 1945) and arrived in Japan on October 6, 1945.
 The 41st participated in 3 campaigns (New Guinea, Luzon, and Southern Philippines) and suffered 4,260 casualties.

 Former Secretary of Defense Caspar W. Weinberger also served in the 41st Division as an officer.
 The 41st Division earned three Distinguished (Presidential) Unit Citations.
 Daniel Juarez Santos was honorably discharged on June 8, 1945.
 Daniel enrolled with the Bureau of Indian Affairs during the second BIA enrollment period on May 23, 1955.
 He also worked at Leslie Salt Company in Newark and spent his life working on and racing cars.
-Daniel Juarez passed away on April 28, 1980.
+Daniel Juarez passed away on April 28, 1980 and was buried at Holy Sepulcher Cemetery in Hayward, California at Section J, Row 25, Space 8.

 Lawrence Thompson, Sr., TEC Fifth Grade, U.S. Army (Serial # 39011265), 640th Tank Destroyer Battalion.
 Lorenzo Thompson, Sr. was born in Newark September 9, 1918.
 His mother Magdalena Armija Thompson and her children were members of the Verona Band of Alameda County.
 Lawrence and his siblings enrolled with their mother with the Bureau of Indian Affairs on October 7, 1930 (BIA Application # 10296).